simao-ferreira/markdown-resume/RESUME.md

 **Project:** Accounting product, involving booking and reporting

-- Implement and test new functionalities
+- Implementing and testing new functionalities
 - Maintenance, monitoring and fix existent system
 - Maintenance and improvement of legacy systems.